Warley Park Seniors Section - Swindle Rules

 * Cash prizewinners will play off their new handicap for four games and then (i.e. from the 5th game) revert to their full club handicap.
 If a swindler receives a further cash prize before they have played their 4 games, a further cut will be applied (as per table) and that new handicap will then apply for a further 4 games etc.

-* Swindle handicaps and prize money will be listed on the website at regular intervals.
+Swindle handicaps and prize money will be listed on the website in the main Table at regular intervals.
 However, it is the responsibility of individuals to ensure that they play off the correct handicap each time.

 Scores of 40 or above – An additional Handicap cut